Navid200/xDrip/docs/Silent-alert.md

 ---
-title: "Why xDrip Alerts Make No Sound (Silent Alert Troubleshooting)"
+title: "xDrip Silent Alert troubleshooting"
-description: "Discover why xDrip alerts may go silent—learn to check volume profiles, Android notification settings, DND mode, and override options."
+description: "Learn how to troubleshoot xDrip to find out why an alert is silent. "
 ---

-# xDrip Alert makes no sound
+# Why xDrip Alert makes no sound
 [xDrip](../) >> [Features](./Features_page.md) >> [Alerts](./Alerts_page.md) >> xDrip Alert makes no sound

 Different factors could result in an xDrip alert not making any sound.
 The following is a list of such combinations.